39 Online Colleges That Offer Free Laptops and Other Tech Discounts in 2023

 Take our quiz and we'll do the homework for you!
 Compare your school matches and apply to your top choice today.

-Did You Know?
+Did You Know…

-39 Online Colleges That Offer Free Laptops, Discounted Laptops, and Other Tech Perks
+Colleges That Offer Free or Discounted Tech

 Many accredited colleges and universities offer technology services for online students.
 These services can include downloadable academic software and a virtual IT helpdesk.
 Certain majors may also receive special devices and software.